SIMIAO515/IssueSolvingEmpirical/README.md

 ![Failure Taxonomy](dataset/Taxonomy_01.png)

-**📋 For detailed classification guidelines and annotation procedures, see the complete [Failure Mode Classification Codebook](codebook.pdf)** - a comprehensive manual containing:
+**📋 For detailed classification guidelines, see the complete [Failure Mode Classification Codebook](codebook.pdf)** - a comprehensive manual containing:
 - Detailed definitions for all 25 subcategories
 - Annotation examples